Parliamentary.ai

 Overview

-This Supply and Appropriation (Main Estimates) (No.2) Bill authorises government spending for the financial year ending 31 March 2019.
-It increases the amount authorised for the use of resources and the issue of money from the Consolidated Fund, allocating funds to various government departments and agencies as detailed in the accompanying schedule.
+This Supply and Appropriation (Main Estimates) (No.2) Bill authorizes government spending for the financial year ending 31 March 2019.
+It increases the amount authorized for the use of resources and the issue of money from the Consolidated Fund, detailing how these funds will be allocated across various government departments.

 Description